 3. No annual fee

-Although Discover cards carry no annual fee, many credit cards do charge an annual fee, which is the amount you’ll pay every year to keep your account open, regardless of how much you purchase on the card.
-If you’re comparing rewards, make sure that the value of the rewards you’ll receive is higher than the cost of the annual fee.
+An annual fee is a charge from the card issuer.
+It’s the amount you’ll pay yearly to keep your account open, regardless of how much you purchase on the card.
+When deciding on the best card for you, if a card has an annual fee, consider whether the value of the rewards you’ll earn is higher than the cost of the annual fee.

 4. A low balance transfer rate

-If you need to transfer a balance from a card with a high APR, look for a credit card that offers an introductory 0 percent APR on balance transfers.
-Some offer a slightly higher rate for a longer period of time.
-If you are transferring a large balance, you may find the best option for you is to have a longer introductory period to give you more time to pay off the balance.
-But be sure to remember that many balance transfer offers include a balance transfer fee.
+If you want to transfer the balance from a credit card with a high APR to a lower one, consider a balance transfer card with an introductory 0 % APR on balance transfers.
+If you’re transferring a large balance, you may prefer a balance transfer card with an extended introductory period.
+This can give you more time to pay off the balance.
+And remember, some balance transfer offers include a balance transfer fee.

 Should I apply for more than one credit card?

-When you’re researching the best credit card to apply for, you may find it hard to choose just one, or maybe you’re not sure whether you’ll be approved for your first choice.
+When researching the best credit card to apply for, you may find it hard to choose just one.

-No matter what type of credit card you’re interested in, be sure to read the details.
-The credit card agreement will tell you the grace period (if it applies and how long you may have to pay off your balance before you pay an interest charge), and what rates, restrictions and fees are involved.
-You’ll also better understand the terms of a low or $0 intro APR offer, when the intro period expires and what the rate will be afterwards.
+No matter what type of credit card you’re interested in, reviewing the card agreement is important.
+Read the terms and conditions to learn about the grace period, if it applies, how long you have to pay off your balance before you’re charged interest, and what rates, restrictions, and fees are involved.
+You can also review the terms of low or 0% APR introductory offers, including when the intro period expires and what the rate will be afterward.

-The more you know, the more value you’re able to gain from a great credit card offer.
+The more you know, the more value you can gain from your credit card.

 Was this article helpful?